The Minimum Viable Spiritual Practice

 The Meditation-to-Page Pipeline

 There's something about the mind right after practice that took me years to understand.
 It's not calm, exactly.
-It's not blank.
-It's... clear.
-Like water that's been allowed to settle.
+Not blank.
+Just clear, like water that's been allowed to settle.

 During focused attention, the brain's wandering, self-referential chatter quiets down.
 Afterward, there's a window where thinking feels different.
 Cleaner.
 Problems I'd been circling for days suddenly have obvious solutions.
 Connections I couldn't see appear fully formed.2